-The Assistant Headteacher carries out appraisal meetings with the teaching support staff and midday supervisors following the same format as the teachers.
-All appraisals are then shared with the Headteacher and he makes any decision whether salaries should be increased in consultation with the Assistant Headteacher and Finance Administrator.
+The Headteacher carries out appraisal meetings with the teaching support staff and midday supervisors following the same format as the teachers.
+All appraisals are then shared with the Deputy Headteacher and any decision whether salaries should be increased is made in consultation with the Finance Administrator.
 Any recommendations are then shared with the Finance, Premises and Personnel Committee who then make the decision to ratify any change to salary.
 Changes to salary are made in April.

-The Headteacher carries out Performance Appraisal for administration staff using the same procedure as the teaching support staff.
+The Deputy Headteacher carries out Performance Appraisal for administration staff using the same procedure as the teaching support staff.